-Another subject treated in the novel, was the confusion in the Palestinian identity.
-The identity of Ismael who was kidnapped from his mother as a child was confused.
-He was raised in the Israeli military and was changed in body and spirit.
-However, a single physiological sign on his body indicated his origin and referred to the place where it was dug in his face; otherwise he would have remained unknown.
-There was a scar in the face of Ismail that was caused before being kidnapped, as a result of falling out of the hands of his brother Yusuf.
+Another theme in the novel was the fragmented Palestinian identity.
+Ismael who was kidnapped from his mother as a child was raised in the Israeli military and was changed in body and spirit.
+However, a single physical sign on his body indicated his origin; otherwise he would have remained unknown.
+There was a scar on the face of Ismail which is an injury as a result of falling out of the hands of his brother, Yusuf.
 This scar formed a semiotic sign in the identity of Ismail the unaffiliated, and a sign to recognize him by his brother Yusuf in Jenin refugee camp, when it was occupied by Israel in 1967.
 Ismael was in an Israeli soldier uniform.
 This is what Yusuf said to Amin: “It was him!
 I saw the scar!
 He is alive.
 He is a Jew and they call him David!!!”
 My brother saw a Jewish soldier, with an identical scar to the one that characterized the face of our brother Ismael who disappeared seven years before I was born” (Abu al-Hawa 139).
-The change of the place created a rupture in his identity and affiliation.
-Ismail was kidnapped by a Jewish officer called Moshe because his wife “Yulanta” did not give birth because of her suffering during the Holocaust in the German Nazi camps: “In one moment Ismail, her six months son who was on her arms, disappeared. ( Abu al-Hawa, 60).
-The Irony was that the Israeli soldier David formerly Ismail slapped Yusuf on his face without knowing that he is his brother.
-He hit him with his rifle until he fainted in the military watchtower in Jenin in 1967, (Abu al-Hawa, 158).
+This represents a rupture in his identity and affiliation.
+Ismail was kidnapped by a Jewish officer called Moshe because his wife “Yulanta” could not give birth as a result of her suffering during her stay in the Nazi camps during the Holocaust: “In one moment Ismail, her six months son who was on her arms, disappeared.”.
+The irony is that the Israeli soldier David formerly Ismail slapped Yusuf in his face, without knowing that he is his brother.
+He hit him with his rifle until he fainted in the military watchtower in Jenin in 1967.
 The events that surrounded the disappearance of Ismail in the novel suggest that the Palestinians paid the price for the Jewish Holocaust.